keerthicaswin/keerthicaswin.github.io/index.md

 ## 🧬 About Me

 I’m a PhD scholar passionate about decoding how viruses outsmart treatment through unique proofreading mechanisms.
 My research explores the molecular workings of viral exonucleases to inspire next-generation antiviral strategies.
-I blend biochemistry, biophysics, RNA-seq, single-cell RNA-seq, and piRNA mapping to bridge fundamental biology and therapeutic innovation.
+I blend biochemistry, biophysics, and computational biology to bridge fundamental biology and therapeutic innovation.

 ---